 While the long list of unprecedented events in 2020 likely impacted every single American, whether or not it can be considered the most stressful year ever is for you to decide.
 However, we saw the sales of our Sleep and Stress Test double in 2020, which could reflect Americans’ increased interest in sleep quality and learning more about the causes of their sleeplessness.

 Your sleep is an important part of your overall health and learning more about the hormones that play a key role in your sleep cycle could help you better understand why you may be having trouble catching Z’s.
-Get a head start on your sleep problems in 2021 and check on your hormone levels with our Sleep & Stress Test.

 While some scientists and experts disagree about whether or not vitamin D should be considered a hormone, in our research we also found that people were searching for information about this prohormone like never before.
 Search terms related to vitamin D and sunlight exposure increased by 69-163% last year compared to data from 2019.
 But why?